mlask-team/mlask-legacy/README.md

 Run `npm run serve:api` for a api server.
 Api runs on http://localhost:3333/ but it's proxied on http://localhost:4200/api to avoid CORS issues.

+Run `npm run start:all` to run both client and api.

 ## Build

 Run `ng build mlask-client` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.